AusClimateService/bias-correction-data-release/catalogue.md

 #### Dataset lineage information

-This dataset was produced by re-gridding (via bilinear interpolation) the CORDEX-CMIP6 and observational data to a regular 0.05 latitude-longitude grid over the Australia domain (the AGCD grid).
+This dataset was produced by re-gridding (via bilinear interpolation) regional climate model data from the native resolution of ~10-20 km to a regular 0.05 degree (~5km) latitude-longitude grid over the Australia domain (the AGCD grid).

 The code used to perform the re-gridding can be found at: https://github.com/AusClimateService/bias-correction-data-release